scottchiesa/UKB_RAP_STATA/README.md

 ## 1. Download Stata to your local machine

-Go to https://swdb.ucl.ac.uk/ and download the file called "Stata MP2 19 Linux".
+Go to https://swdb.ucl.ac.uk/ and download the version of Stata titled "Stata MP2 19 Linux".
 This will download a file called "StataNow19Linux64.tar.gz" to your computer.

 ## 2. Upload this file to your UKB-RAP project